PinkTaxWatch/pinktaxwatch-data/README.md

 If you use PinkTaxWatch data in research, journalism, or analysis, please cite as:

-> PinkTaxWatch (2026). *European Menstrual Affordability Index*. https://github.com/PinkTaxWatch/pinktaxwatch-data
+> PinkTaxWatch (2026). *European Menstrual Affordability Index, 2026-05 snapshot*.
+Methodology v1.0. https://github.com/PinkTaxWatch/pinktaxwatch-data

 ---